 Beyond their education level, nurse-midwives must possess national certification as a CNM through the American Midwifery Certification Board.
-Also, all certified nurse-midwives possess a state-issued advanced practice RN license or specialized nurse-midwife license.i
+Also, all certified nurse midwives possess a state-issued advanced practice RN license or specialized nurse midwife license.i

 Many Hybrid Nurse Midwife Programs allow students to complete didactic requirements through web-based study.
 Some online institutions may also partner with clinical sites across the country.
-Therefore at-work students might complete the clinical portion of their program at sites close to home.
+Therefore working students might complete the clinical portion of their program at sites close to home.

 With a hybrid, or blended, nurse midwifery program, students could learn without the disruption of relocation.
 Classes could be taken via computer-based systems that permit students and faculty to interact easily.
 Students may also share in online group discussion boards in real time and thus stay in touch with classmates and faculty around the nation and globe.